SmayanKhanna/Project-Euler/README.md

 # Project_Euler
-Some of my attempts at solving project Euler problems when I started programming.
+Some of my attempts at solving project Euler problems.
 In the future, I intend to come back and clean up the code